pabloariasal/lua_tutorial/3_running.md

-# How to install Lua?
+# Running Lua programs

-=> Download installation from www.lua.org or use your distro's package manager
+Download lua installation form www.lua.org or your distro's package manager

-# How to run Lua?
+=> Lua can be run in two ways:

 1) with the standalone interpreter
 2) From within a C/C++ application using the Lua C library and API

-Or try it out with the online interpreter: www.lua.org/demo.html
+Or try it out online: www.lua.org/demo.html